Workers’ Compensation Case Management Resources

 This page is for Workers’ Compensation case managers, claims managers or life care planners who are seeking options for their injured client.
 It is specifically for patients who need a “tune up,” those who never participated in rehabilitation, or injured workers who have previously participated in rehabilitation and are more than six months post-injury.

-To request either a routine evaluation (to treat) or a comprehensive diagnostic evaluation (CDE) of a client to be conducted by Shepherd Center, contact Heddi Silon, director of Workers’ Compensation, at 404-350-7312 or email Heddi.
+To request either a routine evaluation (to treat) or a comprehensive diagnostic evaluation (CDE) of a client to be conducted by Shepherd Center, contact Heddi Silon, director of workers’ compensation, at 404-350-7312 or by email at email@example.com.

-The CDE questionnaire you can download below will allow you to convey information about your client.
-Please submit the completed form to email@example.com or fax to 404-350-3145.
+The Sheperd Center CDE questionnaire you can download below will allow you to convey information about your client.
+Please submit the completed form to firstname.lastname@example.org or fax to 404-350-3145.

 A CDE is a comprehensive assessment of your client conducted by Shepherd Center.
 It may consist of the following: